ticet11/NodeCrashCourse/README.md

 - [/error](https://bk-nodecrashcourse.herokuapp.com/error) - Custom 404 page (should be triggered by any unknown path)
 - [/api/people](https://bk-nodecrashcourse.herokuapp.com/api/people) - Returns a small collection of people

+## Reference Folder

+This [reference folder](https://github.com/ticet11/NodeCrashCourse/tree/main/reference) contains examples of how several packages included with Node can be used for things like file creation and manipulation, which can be used by cloning this repo (instructions below).

 ## Modules Used

 ### Included with Node